 To many these days, 4/20 is just as much a holiday as Halloween or Easter.
 You can attend community events all over the world to celebrate High Holiday.
 Many cities hold a yearly Cannabis Cup on April 20th, where hundreds of vendors can show off all their fine cannabis products or even catch a performance from such artists as 2 Chainz or Snoop Dogg, if they’re lucky.
 In addition to the possibility of winning the Cannabis Cup, attendees can participate in many other fun activities, such as comedy shows, marijuana-friendly speed dating, or glassware trade shows.
 (That’s bongs, pipes, dab rigs, etc.)

 What’s your favorite 4/20 origin story?
 Comment below, especially if you’ve heard of one not mentioned here.
 We love a good urban legend.
 And please, however you choose to celebrate 4/20, do so responsibly.
+Schedule to get your Med Card now if you need to make it legal.
 Happy holidaze.

 Waxman, Olivia B. “420 History: How April 20 Became Known as ‘Weed Day’.”
 Time.
 Time, April 13, 2018. https://time.com/4292844/420-april-20-marijuana-pot-holiday-history/.